 Pico Mountain's Group Lessons are specially formatted to place guests with similar ability levels together, ensuring the maximum benefit for each student.

-- For all ability levels.
-If it is your first time skiing or riding, please check out our Learn To Ski & Ride program.
+- If you are a first timer, check out our Learn To Ski & Ride program for the best deal.